SAP-samples/teched2025-AD161/exercises/ex1/README.md

 > [!TIP]
 > It can happen that `cds watch` doesn't detect a change automatically.
-In that case, simply press Enter within the log output, or stop it via `Ctrl+C` and restart it.
+In that case, simply press Return within the log output, or stop it via `Ctrl+C` and restart it.

 <!--
 Error: The module '\\?\C:\SAPDevelop\node\cap\DEV\cds-dk\node_modules\better-sqlite3\build\Release\better_sqlite3.node'